Work with aggregates (sum, average, and so on) in the Power BI service

 By dragging the same field (in this case Product) into the Values well, and leaving the default aggregation Do not summarize, Power BI breaks down the count by product.

 Q: Why don't I have a Do not summarize option?

-A: The field you've selected is likely a calculated measure or advanced measure created in Excel or Power BI Desktop.
-Each calculated measure has its own hard-coded formula.
+A: The field you've selected is likely a calculated measure in a multidimensional model, or a measure created in Excel or Power BI Desktop.
+Each measure has its own hard-coded formula.
 You can’t change the aggregation Power BI uses.
 For example, if it’s a sum, it can only be a sum.
-The Fields list shows calculated measures with the calculator symbol.
+The Fields list shows measures with the calculator symbol.